prebid/prebid.github.io/dev-docs/add-rtd-submodule.md

     - userConsent object (see above)
 2. Your sub-module may update the reqBidsConfigObj and hit the callback.
 When you update the bidRequest, you must follow one of these conventions:
     - Use [First Party Data](/features/firstPartyData.html) conventions, setting AdUnit.fpd.context.data.ATTRIBUTES or AdUnit.fpd.user.data.ATTRIBUTES
-    - Place your data in bidRequest.realTimeData.RTDPROVIDERCODE.ATTRIBUTES
+    - Place your data in bidRequest.rtd.RTDPROVIDERCODE.ATTRIBUTES

 **Code Example**